mwmd/aem-author-collab/README.md

   - Immediate annotation and sketch updates
   - On-page notification for new annotations

-Although these features are available for use in the current release, it should be noted that this is an early version and should be considered a technology demo rather than production ready.
+Although these features are available for use in the current release, it should be noted that this is an early version and should be considered a technology demo rather than production ready software.

 ## Supported platforms

 * AEM as a Cloud Service
-* AEM 6.5 SP8+ (On Premise / Managed Service / Cloud Manager)
+* AEM 6.5.8+ (On Premise / Managed Service / Cloud Manager)
-* Supported by newer releases of Chrome, Edge, Firefox, Safari
+* Compatible with current versions of Chrome, Edge, Firefox, Safari

 ## How to install

-### Automated installation with your Maven build
+### Embedded installation with Maven

-The package is available as a Maven artifact and can simply get added to your project build.
-This is the simplest way and the only way supported with AEM as a Cloud Service.
+The package is available as a Maven artifact and can get added to an existing AEM project.
+This is the simplest setup and the possible option with AEM as a Cloud Service.

-This works with current Maven archetypes for AEM (packaging in `all` module) and older Maven archetypes for AEM (packaging in `ui.apps` module).
+It works with current Maven archetypes for AEM (packaging in `all` module) as well as older Maven archetypes for AEM (packaging in `ui.apps` module).
 The below instructions assume the current Maven archetype.

 1. First add the Maven repository into the ***project*** `pom.xml`: